Essential loops in taut ideal triangulations: Introduction

 The proof of \refthm{NormalLoopsEssential} is more delicate than that of \refthm{VerticalLoopsEssential}; new behaviour near the boundary of $D$ must be dealt with.

-From Theorems~\ref{Thm:VerticalLoopsEssential} and~\ref{Thm:NormalLoopsEssential} we deduce that vertical and normal loops are infinite order in the fundamental group.
-This is, however, still a bit weaker than the situation of a train track $\sigma$ in a surface -- there loops dual to or carried by $\sigma$ are again essential but also non-peripheral.
+From Theorems~\ref{Thm:VerticalLoopsEssential} and~\ref{Thm:NormalLoopsEssential} we deduce that vertical, and also normal, loops are infinite order in the fundamental group.
+Note that this is a bit weaker than the conclusion in the comparable situation of a train track $\tau$ in a surface -- there loops dual to, or carried by, $\tau$ are not only non-trivial but also non-peripheral.

 We have a simple corollary of \refthm{NormalLoopsEssential}.
 Let $\cover{M}$ be the universal cover of $M$ and let $\cover{\calB}$ be the resulting branched surface.

 \begin{corollary} Suppose that $F$ is a connected surface (perhaps with boundary) carried by $\cover{\calB}$ and realised as a (perhaps finite) union of faces of $\cover{\calB}$.
 Then $F$ is a disk. \end{corollary}